WBBSE Solutions For Class 7 Geography Chapter 4 Landforms Topic C Plains

 Suitable for agriculture and animal rearing:

-The slopes of mountains are ideal for animal rearing as these are extremely suitable for grazing.
+The slopes of mountains are ideal for animal rearing as they are extremely suitable for grazing.
 Mountains also directly influence step farming or terrace farming.

 1. Favourable for tourism: